sauthieg/sauthieg.github.io/_posts/2014-12-16-openig-30-migration-cli.markdown

 ------------------------------
 ```

-Don't worry, this messages are only warnings, your old configurations are still parseable
+Don't worry, these messages are only warnings, your old configurations are still parseable
 by OpenIG 3.1: everything is backward compatible, we just warn you that, in the next
 major release, theses elements are likely to be unsupported (in other words, they
 would probably be ignored).